Possession Claims

 Possession claims by landlord type

-This chart displays quarterly possession claims, categorising the total number by those filed by social landlords versus private landlords.
+This chart displays quarterly possession claims, splitting the total number by those filed by social landlords versus private landlords.

-Typically, the number of claims made by social landlords has outweighed those by private landlords.
+• Typically, the number of claims made by social landlords outweighs those by private landlords.

 Covid-19 was an exceptional period, not only did the volume of claims fall, but private landlord claims began to outnumber those of social landlords.